blocksds/sdk/readme.rst

    This will install the libraries and tools to ``/opt/blocksds/core``.
 Third party libraries and tools are expected to be installed to ``/opt/blocksds/external``.

+2. Use the libraries from this path.
+Make sure that the environment variable ``BLOCKSDS`` is always set to the right location when you want to use the SDK.
+The build system of the templates and examples will use this variable to locate the components of BlocksDS it and use them.
+Any other external library will need to be managed by you.

+   You can avoid exporting ``BLOCKSDS`` every time by adding it to your ``.bashrc``, ``.zshenv`` or similar.

 Test
 ****